Frequently Asked Questions on The Artists Way

 What happens if I can't think of anything to write in my Morning Pages?

 One of the most important parts of the basic tools section is where Julia answers this question- if you can’t think of anything to write LITERALLY JUST WRITE ‘I can’t think of anything to write’ over and over and over.
-I know, that sounds horrifying right?
-How can we do that?
-Isn’t that cheating?
-But the content of Morning Pages isn’t important.
+I know, that sounds boring as hell right?
+But the content of the Morning Pages isn’t really important.
 The physical act of writing IS.
-You could write the alphabet over and over if you get really stuck and I bet by the third attempt you’ll have something pop in your head that you can write about.
+You could write the alphabet over and over if you get really stuck, and I bet by the third run through you’ll have something pop in your head that you can really write about.
 I’ve done it.
 I’ve only managed to write ‘I can’t think of anything to write’ about six times before something else came into my head.
 Please remember this and try it.
 You don’t need to plan anything or have a theme or focus on creative ideas or anything like that.
 You literally just purge the meaningless chatter that flows through your brain onto the page.
 It’s ugly and has very little upfront value and can be boring and even upsetting… but let’s get it on the page rather than have it floating around in our heads distracting us from being creative.

 What size pages?

 You’ll need an A4 notebook or page.
 That’s letter size, or 8” x 11”.
 Nothing smaller.
 If you don’t have that size, see how long it takes you to write one A4 page, multiply that time by 3 and then write for that length of time in your chosen book.

 If you have twangs of guilt that you’re consciously or unconsciously writing very slowly or writing huge letters to avoid doing your morning pages, don’t worry about what Julia would think, just ask YOURSELF why YOU are doing that and ensure you’re confronting your pages head on.
 Cutting corners only lets you down.

 What do you do with morning pages after you've written them?